achuthkamath91/Estimator/README.md

 Task: The estimator should correctly incorporate the GPS information to update the current state estimate.

 The last step before to finish the EKF implementation: GPS Update.
-After eliminating the ideal estimator of the code without any code modification.
+After eliminating the ideal estimator of the code without any code modification.<br/>

 ![10_gps1](./images/10_gps1.gif)

 This video is scenario5-wild.mov.